Elix-x/EXCore/README.md

 Excore is Library and API built on top of Minecraft Forge, that is required by all my Minecraft mods.

+For more information, as well as my mods built on top of excore, refer to [Excore Minecraft Forums Page](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/2484951-elixx-mods-hub-excore).

-You can build your mods on top of excore, by adding this to your dependencies: `"required-after:" + EXCore.DEPENDENCY`.
+You can build your mods on top of excore, in condition that you don't redistribute it, by adding this to your dependencies: `"required-after:" + EXCore.DEPENDENCY`.
+Your users will have to download and install Excore separetly.

 Excore is licensed under: